camaradesuk/NDC-SOLES/README.md

 The NDC-SOLES Project is funded by a Simons Initiative for the Developing Brain (SIDB) PhD studentship.

 ## Project structure
+**Please note:**
-**Please note: files in `regex` and `screening` folders may not be fully reproducible as article abstracts have been removed for copyright reasons.**
+- **files in `regex` and `screening` folders may not be fully reproducible as article abstracts have been removed for copyright reasons**
+- **data is stored in SQL tables, information to read and write to these tables is NOT provided in this repo**
+- **our machine learning classifier is provided by the EPPI-Centre, University College London, who are in the process of making it open source; in the meantime, the classifier is not available in this repo**

+Repository structure:
 - `deploy_app`: files for generating R Shiny App
 - `regex`: data relating to regex validation tasks
 - `screening`: data relating to training machine learning classifier for classification